 One of the most common reasons for which a patient will come see me in my office is due to a tingling sensation in their hands.
 This oftentimes happens at night when sleeping, and can severely disrupt the quality of their sleep.
-These patients oftentimes say that a burning sensation, or pain in their hands wakes them up throughout the night, and they either need to 1) shake the hand, 2) hang it off the side of the bed, or 3) raise the hand up in the air to alleviate the symptoms.
+These patients oftentimes say that a burning sensation, or pain in their hand wakes them up throughout the night, and they either need to 1) shake the hand, 2) hang it off the side of the bed, or 3) raise the hand up in the air to alleviate the symptoms.

 The nerves to the hand pass through tunnels, which become narrower when joints are bent.
 We tend to sleep in the “fetal position”, with our wrists and elbows in a bent (“flexed”) position.
 Flexing the wrist for long periods of time can pinch the median nerve as it passes through the carpal tunnel at the wrist.
-This typically causes numbness, tingling, or pain in the thumb, index, and middle finger – known as “carpal tunnel syndrome”.
+This typically causes numbness, tingling, or pain in the thumb, index, and middle finger – known as “carpal tunnel syndrome.”
 Similarly, sleeping with the elbow bent can pinch the ulnar nerve (the “funny bone” nerve) along the inside of the elbow, thereby causing similar symptoms in the ring and pinky finger – called “cubital tunnel syndrome”.

 My first recommendation to these patients is to avoid bending the wrist and elbow for prolonged periods at night.
 How is this done?
 A simple wrist splint worn to bed can keep the wrist in a neutral position, which maximizes the diameter of the carpal tunnel, and minimizes chances of that nerve being pinched and awakening you.
 Similarly, a towel placed around the elbow, held with either tape or an Ace bandage, can be used to comfortably keep the elbow straight at night.